 Q10 -Unfortunately, we are unable to except any type of payment plan and the full fee will need to be paid in full by the 15th of July.

 Q11 -Unfortunately we do not offer scholarships or grants.
 With regards to student loans UK, please be aware that Student Finance England will not financially support students studying outside of the UK (even though the programme is validated by a UK University).
 Therefore you would have to be self- fund for the duration of your study with us.
 Students with a Dutch passport and who have resided in the Netherlands for at least three of the preceding six years prior to the date of enrolment, are eligible for student finance from DUO.

-Q12 -We are legally unable to support a study visa for student outside of the EU, therefore unless you hold a valid EU passport or Dutch residence permit we would not be able to accept your application on to our programmes.
+Q12 -Only for the Fashion Business (Hons) BA: we are legally unable to support a study visa for student outside of the EU, therefore unless you hold a valid EU passport or Dutch residence permit we would not be able to accept your application on to Fashion Business (Hons) BA programme.

-Q13 -Unfortunately, no we are legally unable to supply study visas to students, as we are a UK validated University and therefore not recognised by the Dutch government.
+Q13 -Unfortunately, no we are legally unable to supply study visas to students who want to apply to our Fashion Business (Hons) BA, as it is a UK validated University programme and therefore not recognised by the Dutch government.

 Q14 -Campus accommodation is not common in the Netherlands.
 Most students rent a room in a student house.
 Every student has its own room and there are several communal rooms, for instance the kitchen, living room and bathroom.
 Gas, electricity and water are usually included in the rent.
 The best thing about living in a student house is that you will often make friends for life!
 However we can recommend the Student Hotel, which is very popular by students studying in Amsterdam.
 Alternatively you can find direct links to other student accommodation on our website.